Performance & ESG Reporting

 Responsible Antibiotic Use in Chicken Supply Chain Goal (Multiple Markets)

-Eliminate the use of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important Antibiotics (HPCIAs) to human medicine from all chicken served by the end of 2027.
+Eliminate the use of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important Antibiotics (HPCIAs) to human medicine from all chicken served in in-scope markets by the end of 2027.2

-HPCIA use has been eliminated in the following McDonald’s markets: Australia, Brazil, Canada, Europe, Japan, South Korea and the U.S. China is expected to comply before the end of 2027.
+Across the in-scope markets, HPCIA use has been eliminated in Australia, Brazil, Canada, Europe, Japan, South Korea and the U.S., with China expected to comply before the end of 2027.

 Responsible Antibiotic Use in Beef Supply Chain Goal (Multiple Markets)

-In collaboration with our suppliers, producers and farmer partners, we will establish market-appropriate targets for responsible use of medically important antibiotics – as defined by the WHO – in our beef supply chain.
+In collaboration with our suppliers, producers and farmer partners, we will establish market-appropriate targets for use of medically important antibiotics – as defined by the WHO – in our beef supply chain, and we will partner in the collection of antibiotic use data and measurement of progress on responsible use associated with the beef industry globally.

-More information on the market-specific targets for the responsible use of antibiotics in our beef supply chain can be found on page 7 of our updated Antibiotic Policy for our Beef Supply Chain (PDF – 463KB).
+More information on market-specific targets for the responsible use of antibiotics in our beef supply chain can be found on page 7 of our Antibiotic Policy for Our Beef Supply Chain (PDF – 463KB).

 Pork Housing Goal (U.S.)